okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-api-sdk-to-oie-sdk/main/android/pswrvy.md

 * If the password update is successful, a response of `AuthenticationStatus=SUCCESS` is returned and the app calls `AuthenticationResponse.getTokenResponse()` to retrieve the required tokens for authenticated user activity.

-For further details on how the password recovery with email use case is implemented with the Java Identity Engine SDK , see [User password recovery](/docs/guides/oie-embedded-sdk-use-case-pwd-recovery-mfa/android/main/).
+For further details on how the password recovery with email use case is implemented with the Java Identity Engine SDK, see [User password recovery](/docs/guides/oie-embedded-sdk-use-case-pwd-recovery-mfa/android/main/).